-If you use a VM to launch applications with their own replication technology (i.e. Active Directory, Microsoft SQL Server), do not use Hyper-V Replica then.
-Their native replication technologies will do better.
+If you use a VM to launch applications with their own replication technology (i.e., Active Directory, Microsoft SQL Server), do not use Hyper-V Replica again.
+The app’s native replication technologies will do better.

 Higher performance can be ensured with the utilization of several disk arrays.
 For instance, one can be used for the operating system, while another one for the VMs.

-Change the default location of the VMs to the alternative non-OS disk array.
+Also, don’t forget change the default location of the VMs to the dedicated, non-OS disk array.